 Alex Faulkner only played one game as a Toronto Maple Leaf, but to hockey fans in Newfoundland it was an important hockey game!

 Faulkner signed as a free agent with the Toronto Maple Leafs in December 1960.
 He had a reputation for being a prolific goal scorer in Senior Hockey in his home province of Newfoundland.
-He started his professional hockey career with the Rochester Americans of the American Hockey League in the 1960-61 season.
+He started his professional hockey career with the AHL's Rochester Americans in the 1960-61 season.
 While skating with the Americans, he signed a free agent contract with the Toronto Maple Leafs.

 He notched 19 goals and 54 assists in his second season (1961-62) in Rochester.
 These numbers resulted in a call-up to the Maple Leafs during the 1961-62 season.
 I am sure that every radio and television set in the province of Newfoundland was tuned into that Leaf hockey game.
 When Alex Faulkner skated on to the ice for the first time as a Maple Leaf, he became the first Newfoundlander to play in the National Hockey League!

 But his career in the Leafs’ organization was short-lived.
-His scoring numbers in the AHL drew the attention of the Detroit Red Wings who claimed Faulkner in the National Hockey League’s annual Intra-League Draft.
+His scoring numbers in the AHL drew the attention of the Detroit Red Wings who claimed Faulkner in the NHL’s annual Intra-League Draft.

 This change of uniform turned out to be very beneficial.
 Faulkner made the Red Wings’ roster and spent the entire 1962-63 season playing in the Motor City.
 He scored 10 goals and added 10 assists while playing 70 games.
 In the play-offs he notched five goals in 8 games.